Sultaneous/FizzBuzz/README.md

 to the bottom of the rankings.

 ## Code Structure
-Ok, so I'm watching Tom's video, and my mind starts racing with different approaches.
-But I wanted it to be elegant, not just a bunch of repeated code in a massive file.
+Ok, so I'm watching Tom's video, and it invites so many different approaches.
+To construct it well, we need elegance, not just a bunch of repeated code in a massive file.
 Fortunately, Python now has some great object oriented features, and they are leveraged here.

 There is a base class `FizzBuzz` which implements the standard, basic algorithm.
 It provides core code